 Research Teaching CV Contact

-I am a Ph.D. candidate at the Government Department (Political Science & Political Economy, PSPE) at LSE.
+I am a Postdoctoral Fellow at Stanford University’s Democracy & Polarization Lab.
+I hold a Ph.D. in Political Science from the London School of Economics (LSE).
 My research analyses the performance of democratic institutions with a focus on women.

-Currently, I am visiting at Uppsala University until June 2020.
+From March until June 2020, I visited Uppsala University.
 From September 2019 until March 2020, I was a visiting researcher at the University of Pennsylvania.
 I attended the EITM Summer Institute at Emory University in 2019 and the Zurich Summer School for Women in Political Methodology in 2017.